fantasticknight77/ToDoListAPI/README.md

 A simple .NET Core API for todo list <br />

 # Setup
-A script.sql is provided, you can use the sql script to initialize the database before running the application. <br />
+1. A script.sql is provided, you can use the sql script to initialize the database before running the application. <br />
+2. After initialization of database, use Visual Studio to open the ToDoListAPI.sln, then you can run the application. <br />

 # Documentation
 1. A word document (To Do List API Documentation) and Swagger json file (ToDoListAPI-Swagger) are provided. <br />